Germoe/hit-predictor/reports/project_report.md

 While there is also a higher percentage of low valence music among Non-Hits the distinction between High-Valence and Low-Valence songs in the Hot 100 is a stark contrast if looked at across time.
 The number of low-valence songs in the Hot 100 before 2010 is consistently low while the high valence songs are dropping at a more or less linear-looking rate starting in the 1970s all the way through the 2000s.
 In the 2010s, low-valence songs are catching up with high-valence songs for the first time and in the 2020s low-valence surge beyond high-valence songs.
 Today, both Non-Hits and Hits are at an all-time high for low-valence songs.

-The graphs show that we're increasingly listening to less positive sounding music in our Hot 100 charts as well as in our general popular music.
+The graphs show that we're increasingly listening to less positive sounding music in our Hot 100 charts as well as in our popular music in general.

 ### 4.2.6 Instrumentalness